libbitcoin/libbitcoin-explorer/README.md

 BX uses Boost's [program_options](http://www.boost.org/doc/libs/1_50_0/doc/html/program_options/overview.html) library to bind environment variables.
 All BX environment variables are prefixed with `BX_`.
 Currently environment variables are bound explicitly (i.e. bindings are not generated from metadata).

 Currently `BX_CONFIG` is the only bound environment variable.
 BX uses a Boost feature to tie the environment variable and the command line option of the same identity (i.e. `--config`).
-The command line option value takes precedence if it is set.
+The command line option takes precedence.

 [TODO: EXAMPLE HERE]